 Stephanie Sterling, TBLS-BCP, Texas Board of Legal Specialization, Board Certified - Civil Trial Law

-Stephanie has been a member of the Paralegal Division since 2003.
-She was elected as President-Elect for 2017-2018 and has served as District 4 Director from 2014-2017 while also serving as Parliamentarian from 2015-2017.
-Stephanie is also currently serving on the TAPS 2018 Planning Committee as Scholarship Chair and has previously served as Chair on the Governing Documents Ad Hoc Committee, Marketing Chair on the TAPS 2014 Planning Committee as well as several other committees in various roles with the Division.
-Additionally, Stephanie was appointed to serve as a the only paralegal member of the State Bar of Texas Technology Program and most recently was extremely honored to be appointed to the State Bar of Texas Pro Bono Workgroup.
+Stephanie has been a voting member of the Paralegal Division since 2003.
+She has served the Division as President 2018-2019, President-Elect 2017-2018, Parliamentarian 2015-2017, and District 4 Director 2014-2017.
+Stephanie is currently serving as the Chair of the TAPS 2019 Planning Committee and has previously served as Chair on the Governing Documents Ad Hoc Committee, Scholarship Chair on the TAPS 2018 Planning Committee, Marketing Chair on the TAPS 2014 Planning Committee as well as several other committees in various roles with the Division.
+Additionally, Stephanie was appointed to the State Bar of Texas Pro Bono Workgroup and has served as a the only paralegal member of the State Bar of Texas Technology Program.

-Stephanie is a seasoned paralegal with over 19 years’ experience in many areas of law such as toxic tort, personal injury trial, construction, business torts, insurance defense, and intellectual property.
-She is a paralegal with the law firm of DuBois, Bryant & Campbell, LLP in Austin where she manages intellectual property and litigation matters.
-She became a Board Certified Paralegal in Civil Trial Law through the Texas Board of Legal Specialization in 2015.
-Stephanie earned her Associate of Applied Science Degree in Paralegal Studies with honors from Lamar University, an ABA accredited program, and went on to graduate with a Bachelor’s of Science Degree in History with honors from West Texas A&M University.
+Stephanie is a paralegal with the law firm of DuBois, Bryant & Campbell, LLP in Austin and has been with the firm since 2014.
+She has 20 years of experience in various areas of law, such as toxic torts, personal injury, business torts, construction, appellate, commercial, tax, employment, environmental, and intellectual property.
+Her experience has afforded her the opportunity to prepare for and attend various hearings, trials, and arbitration with her attorney.
+Stephanie became a Board Certified Paralegal in Civil Trial Law through the Texas Board of Legal Specialization in 2015.
+She earned her Associate of Applied Science Degree in Paralegal Studies with honors from Lamar University, an ABA accredited program, and went on to graduate with a Bachelor's of Science Degree in History with honors from West Texas A&M University.

-Stephanie is a member of Capital Area Paralegal Association (CAPA) and has served CAPA in many board positions and committee roles over the years, including President in 2013-2014.
-She is also a member of the Texas Bar College and NALA – The Paralegal Association.
+Stephanie has been a voting member of Capital Area Paralegal Association (CAPA) since 2009 and has served CAPA in many board positions and committee roles over the years, including President.
+Most recently, she is serving CAPA as Public Relations Chair and Rules & Bylaws Chair.
+Stephanie is also a member of the Texas Bar College, Austin Bar Association, and NALA – The Paralegal Association.

-Stephanie was honored to have received the Paralegal Division’s highest Award of Excellence in 2017 for her outstanding contribution to the professional enhancement of paralegals in Texas.
-She was also honored to have been CAPA’s Paralegal of the Year in 2013.
-CAPA recently awarded Stephanie with the President’s Award for 2017-2018 for her integrity, professionalism, dedication, and her many contributions to CAPA over the years.
+Stephanie was honored to have received the Paralegal Division's highest Award of Excellence in 2017 for her outstanding contribution to the professional enhancement of paralegals in Texas.
+She was also honored to have been CAPA's Paralegal of the Year in 2013.
+Additionally, CAPA awarded Stephanie with the President's Award in 2018 for her integrity, professionalism, dedication, and her many contributions to CAPA over the years.
 CAPA has also awarded Stephanie with its Volunteer of the Year in 2011 for her outstanding volunteerism, and then again in 2014 for her extraordinary commitment and dedication to CAPA.
-Additionally, Stephanie was awarded with the NALA Affiliates Award in 2013 for her contribution and dedication to the advancement of the paralegal profession.
-Stephanie has been a contributor to the Texas Paralegal Journal, the Paralegal Pulse, and CAPA’s The Brief.
-She continues to be and has been a frequent speaker at various legal events and paralegal classes.
+Stephanie was also awarded with the NALA Affiliates Award in 2013 for her contribution and dedication to the advancement of the paralegal profession.
+Stephanie has been a contributor to the Texas Paralegal Journal, the Paralegal Pulse, and CAPA's The Brief.
+She continues to be and has been a frequent speaker at various legal events, paralegal forums, and paralegal classes.